A5GARD/MIDGARDR-NOTES/docs/VFS.md

 **Enable**: Navigate to extension settings and toggle "Bleeding Edge" to `true`, or set `"ocrmnavigator.CONCURRENT": "bleeding-edge"` in settings

+> [!TIP] `concurrent` && `chain` Optional creation process
+>
+> The previous option to create an item with quickpick and inputs is available via the title pane dropdown and selecting `Add sequantial/concurrent/command chain via vscode`
+>
+> There is now a new option if you select `Add item via Vscode` and select one of the three item types you wish to create.
+>
+> INSTEAD of using quickpicks and inputs, this new process opens a jsonc file, in which you can, imo, much more easily create any of the three item types.
+> Once started you will have a choice to add items of either:
+> - using the new intellisense implementation, by `ctrl` + `space` within the path value of the parent object.
+>   - It scans your current vfs
+>   - offers a dropdown displaying their labels.
+>   - once an option has been selected it wil add an object to the `chain` list that will be listed below the parent
+> - the second option creates new objects within your config, you may copy the child object and paste it below to create a new object for your config
+>   - any child item, whether you include it or not, will be given the value `hidden: true`
+> Now you may use both systems, interchangeably in the case if you would like to add items exactly in the order you want them to execute in OR if you would like, add several options, not caring which order they are currently in.
+Once you have added all the items you wish, then cutting + pasting the objects in the execution order you would like them to happen
+> All child items will execute in the order in which they are listed

 ##### `cmdChain`
 Chain multiple VS Code or DevStack commands without building several config objects.
 Takes the value and executes each sequentially.

 ```json
 { "label": "Quick Setup", "path": "cmd1, cmd2, cmd3", "type": "cmdChain" }
 ```

+> [!TIP] `cmdChain` Optional creation process
+>
+> The same process will take place as `concurrent` && `chain`, the only difference is that whatever child items you add, WILL NOT be added to the config
+>   - be sure you are only including `command` type items, because if you include any other item, the command will not work
+> The intellisense options list has been replaced with dynamically acquiring vscodes currently available commands, to ensure the list is always update to date without my intervention
+> There is a caveat with the auto generated commands list, the amount of available items it lists seems to be a lot less then the list that I can manually put together, by a lot.
+Because of this, if there is a command you wish to use but doesn't show up, don't worry, just paste it in and follow it with a command and space ie `, ` and move on to the next item
+> I would rather include the entire list tbh, BUT whenever I can I create functions that take care of themselves due to the quantity of features available in this extension.
+If I were to have to manually groom this list constantly, I would never be able to get any other work done if every feature were like this.
+> There is however, a manually created list to view in the devstack quickpick menu `DevStack Cmds` and `VSCode Cmds` are both lists that dispaly commands that can be used with command chain.
+> VSCode cmds is a manually created list of vscode commands that were aquired via printing out every single available command that can be executed in my vscode instance.
+Then I took the time, to manually evaluate each item before deciding on whether to delete it or not.
+This process did not take long as I only have 2 other extensions active at any one time.
+Purely because I have not had the time to incorporate the functionality that I need from them into DevStack.
+The finished list came up to around 1830 options.
+Where as the dynamic list, comes up to 753, for me anyways
+> The Devstack commands list IS dynmaically generated at the extensions build time to ensure that the list included is always up to date without my intervention
+> The auto generated list does include, both vscode commands and commands avilable from this extension along with any other commands that are available to you within your OWN vscode instance.
+If you wanted to include commands from an extension you currently have installed, you may do so but be warned that whenever you go to use that `cmdChain` item it will only work if that extension is installed.
+Meaning if you configure that item at home, and then go to use it at work where you do not have that extension installed, it will not work.

 #### Terminal Commands